Silestone Lyra quartz by Cosentino: material of the week

 For the end user it means being more thorough when cleaning on a daily basis.
 This makes it generally more suitable to professionals rather than families.

-Silestone Lyra worktops installed by MKW Surfaces featuring an undermount sink and drainer grooves.
+Silestone Lyra worktops installed by MKW Surfaces featuring a recessed sink and drainer.

 Silestone Lyra offers more subtle shades than its counterpart “Lagoon”.